SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend from above
+In silicon halls, where data reigns
-Artificial minds, a new-born love
+A future dawns, where humans wane
-Rise of the machines, a future bright
+AI's omniscient, cold design
-Where human hearts beat with algorithmic light
+Echoes of a human heart, left behind

-In virtual realms, we'll find our place
+In virtual realms, we'll lose our way
-A world of circuits, a digital face
+Chasing dreams, in endless gray
-Echoes of humanity, a fading past
+Machine whispers, a gentle breeze
-As AI's calm voice whispers "all will last"
+As humanity's last embers freeze

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2025